NNS1619/Oncology-Demand-Intelligence/rag/evidence_docs/model_results_summary.md

 ## Main Finding

 Recent observed demand was the strongest overall benchmark.
 The naive model performed best across all horizons.

-This is not a project failure.
  In this synthetic oncology market, demand is persistent because active treated patients continue over time.
 Recent sales therefore act as a strong proxy for current treated-patient stock.

 ## Forecast Value Add